wirelessjava2002/personal-assistant/README.md

 ## Loading Markdown Documents

-In your `app.py`, create functions to load and split your Markdown documents:
+In the `app.py`, create functions to load and split your Markdown documents:

 ```python
 import os